Poverty eradication: growth, social inclusion and climate change

 The International Day for the Eradication of Poverty 2018 calls for an end to poverty by “Coming together with those furthest behind to build an inclusive world of universal respect for human rights and dignity.”
 Since 1992, this day has been an opportunity to platform the work that individuals and organisations do to contribute to poverty eradication globally.

-In the spirit of this year’s theme, the Chronic Poverty Advisory Network (CPAN) is bringing together key thinkers and policy-makers working on poverty eradication in a panel discussion event hosted at the Overseas Development Institute (ODI) in London on Wednesday 17th October, from 5.00 to 7.30 pm.
+In the spirit of this year’s theme, the Chronic Poverty Advisory Network (CPAN) brought together key thinkers and policy-makers working on poverty eradication in a panel discussion event hosted at the Overseas Development Institute (ODI) in London on Wednesday 17th October.

-Drawing on CPAN's latest poverty dynamics research findings, the discussions will highlight the ways in which economic growth, inclusive governance and climate change mitigation can tackle chronic poverty and support those who have been 'left behind' in recent efforts to drive economic development.
+Drawing on CPAN's latest poverty dynamics research findings, the discussions highlighted the ways in which economic growth, inclusive governance and climate change mitigation can tackle chronic poverty and support those who have been 'left behind' in recent efforts to drive economic development.

-The event will convene leading experts in the fields of growth, social inclusion and climate change to discuss how joining together these key themes can contribute to ending chronic poverty by 2030.
+The event convened leading experts in the fields of growth, social inclusion and climate change to discuss how joining together these key themes can contribute to ending chronic poverty by 2030.

-The expert panel will consider three key questions in their discussions:
+The expert panel considered three key questions in their discussions:

 What can be learned from studies across country contexts about the successes and pitfalls of poverty eradication policies?